 German Nobility Ranks

 The nobility of Germany shares many of the traits and origins of the aristocratic systems of its European neighbours, such as France, Italy, Spain, Austria and England.
 Like them, the German nobility emerged in the Middle Ages and blossomed in wealth, power and influence with the growth of the Holy Roman Empire over the following centuries.

 Unlike many of the European systems of nobility, however, the German hierarchy of aristocracy was divided into a number of subcategories – ostensibly, hierarchies within the aristocratic hierarchy that it shared with its neighbouring nations.

 The ranks of German Nobility fell within these categories and denoted a certain level of social prestige and political influence.
 This system also gave a formal solution to the struggles and frustration of aristocrats from other systems who wanted to differentiate their ancient lineage from the newer nobles who lacked the same provenance as the centuries-old German noble families and their noble ancestors.

-The name given to the entire system of German Nobility is Adel, which means ‘noble’, and within this larger class, there were further definitions to denote the distinct types of nobility.
+The name given to the entire system of German Nobility is Adel, which means ‘noble’, and within this larger class, there were further definitions to denote the distinct types of German nobility title.

 Uradel (Ancient Nobility)